elkebir-group/PCCH/README.md

 ### Usage

 `TCC.py` takes as input a tree file and a location labeling file only, and no optional arguments.
+It prints whether the input is temporally consistent, the number of migrations and comigrations, and the running time.

         usage: TCC.py phylogeny location_labeling